bezabu/bb-treasure-hunter/README.md

 ### Game Loop

 The aim of the game is to find 3 hidden treasures.
 The player controls the hunter and can move them in 8 directions, and can dig at the hunter's current location to attempt to dig up treasure.
-Digging will make a hole in the ground so that the player knows not to try again in teh same location.
+Digging will make a hole in the ground so that the player knows not to try again in the same location.

 ![Treasure hunter game](assets/images/game-02.webp)